 The government-wide financial statements display information as a whole.
 These statements include all the financial activities.
 Information contained in these statements reflects the economic resources measurement focus and the accrual basis of accounting.
-Revenues, expenses, gains, losses, assets and liabilities resulting from exchange or exchange-like transactions are recognized when the exchange occurs (regardless of when cash is received or disbursed).
+Revenues, expenses, gains, losses, assets, deferred outflows of resources, liabilities, and deferred inflows of resources resulting from exchange or exchange-like transactions are recognized when the exchange occurs (regardless of when cash is received or disbursed).